josecamachop/MEDA-Toolbox/README.txt

 - Examples: Examples of Exploratory Data Analysis, including data sets and MATLAB scripts based on the toolbox.

+Copyright (C) 2016  Universidad de Granada
-Copyright (C) 2014  José Camacho Páez
+Copyright (C) 2016  José Camacho Páez

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.